 Not in all cases.
-The Automatic Stimulation is designed to trigger based on changes in your heart rate, which may signal the start of a seizure.
+The Automatic Stimulation is designed to trigger based on changes in your heart rate, which may signal the start of a seizure; however, not all seizures are accompanied by heart rate changes.
 Depending on settings programmed by your doctor and your medical condition, an automatic stimulation may or may not be correlated with an actual seizure.
 It is important for you to tell your doctor if you think stimulation comes on too much or too little, so your doctor can adjust the settings appropriately.